juicedata/juicefs/docs/en/reference/command_reference.md

 exclude keys containing PATTERN (POSIX regular expressions)

 `--include PATTERN`<br />
-Need to be used with `--exclude PATTERN`.
-Synchronize only the set of objects remaining after excluding objects containing `exclude PATTERN` (POSIX regular expressions) from the set of objects containing `include PATTERN` (POSIX regular expressions).
+Need to be used with `--exclude PATTERN`.Don't exclude the files match with PATTERN

 `--manager value`<br />
 manager address